*SPOILER ALERT! *

 you’re not certain you could do the same.
 And I don’t mean endure the pain of

-seared skin, I mean commit whole-heartedly without any reservation to one man.”
+seared skin, I mean commit whole-heartedly without reservation to one man.”

 “I